irrevion/science/README.md

 ## Usage
 If installed via composer include composer generated autoloader and add `use irrevion\science\Math\Math` statement for example.
-If you are not using composer or using a custom folder you can modify and include (custom autoloader)[https://github.com/irrevion/science/blob/main/dev/autoloader.php].
+If you are not using composer or using a custom folder you can modify and include [custom autoloader](https://github.com/irrevion/science/blob/main/dev/autoloader.php).
 Example:
 ```
 require_once("../autoloader.php");